Ode to Odette – “The Best Restaurant in Asia”

-[UPDATE: Odette has retained its position as Asia’s Best Restaurant and Best Restaurant in Singapore 2020.
-UPDATE: Odette has been awarded number one on Asia’s 50 Best Restaurants list 2019.]
+[UPDATE: Odette has retained its position as The Best Restaurant in Asia as number 8 on The World’s 50 Best Restaurants list 2021. ]

 Julien Royer, formerly head chef of the acclaimed Jaan, now has his own restaurant in the form of Odette, a bread roll’s throw away from his alma mater, within Singapore’s stunning new National Gallery.
 Odette is named in homage to Royer’s grandmother.
 And the family theme continues as the dreamy design is down to artist Dawn Ng – wife of the restaurant’s co owner, Wee Teng Wen of the Lo and Behold group – in conjunction with Universal Design Studio.